ropensci/roweb3/content/blog/2020-11-03-coronaviruses-and-hosts/index.md

 ```

 As you might expect, most nucleotide sequences are sampled from humans or domestic animals, particularly chickens and pigs, as there are several non-human coronaviruses that cause significant outbreaks in these animals each year.
-In fact, the only wild animals in this top 15 are bats: [_Eidolon helvum_, an African fruit bat](https://en.wikipedia.org/wiki/Straw-coloured_fruit_bat), and the rather unspecific "Microchiroptera".
+In fact, the only wild animals in this top 15 are bats: [_Eidolon helvum_, an African fruit bat](https://en.wikipedia.org/wiki/Straw-coloured_fruit_bat), and the rather unspecific "Microchiroptera", which we'll decipher shortly.

 However, because GenBank entries are filled out by the individuals depositing the data, their metadata can use inconsistent terms.
 Among these top 15 hosts, we find _pig_, _swine_, _Sus scrofa_, and _piglet_, all of which describe the same animal.